hatamiarash7/jira-asset-manager/README.md

 ```

 This command will get everything from your Jira server and save them to `~/.jira` directory for later use.
 With this data, you don't need to know/use ID of each asset/attribute.

+## CLI

+There is some commands to manage assets.
+Check them using the `--help` flag.

 ### Update assets